A team of researchers has developed the first LiDAR-based augmented reality head-up display for use in vehicles.

 Using LiDAR, the researchers scanned Malet Street, a busy street on the UCL campus in central London.

-"This way, we can combine the scans, building an entire scene, which captures not just trees, but cars, trucks, people, signs and everything else you'd see on a typical city street," Wilkes says.
+“This way, we can merge the scans, building an entire scene, which captures not just trees, but cars, trucks, people, signs and everything you would see on a typical city street,” says Wilkes.

 Although the data we acquired came from a fixed platform, it is similar to the sensors that will be in the next generation of autonomous or semi-autonomous vehicles.